Meet the Team

 Undergraduate Research Assistant

 Hello!
-My name is Nikita Majumdar (she/they) and I’m a second year at UVA majoring in Psychology and American Studies.
+My name is Nikita Majumdar (she/they) and I’m a third-year at UVA majoring in Psychology and American Studies.
 My main research interests include the intersectionality between climate change and mental health issues, mental health in the Queer community, and the stigmatization of mental illness in the South Asian community.
 I love listening to music, going on long walks, visiting cute coffee shops, and hanging out with my friends!
 In the future, I hope to be a therapist and primarily work with children and adolescents!